naraomur/webapp/README.md

 It also built via the IntelliJ IDEA.
 The application includes a login filter that checks for a valid session before allowing access to certain pages.

 :warning: **Attention**
-- This project still has bugs and on the process of development to ideally deliver the idea.
+- The login-logout filter is working!!!
+The sorting by the roles on the process.
 Thank you for understanding!

 ## Getting Started